 * Keep the joey warm by wrapping it securely in a cotton T-shirt, then jumper, blanket etc and call Wildlife Rescue South Coast for assistance immediately

 * It is important to keep all rescued wildlife warm, dark and undisturbed, and to get them to an experienced carer as soon as possible.

 The monthly Newsletter

-The Wildlife Rescue South Coast June Newsletter is available by clicking on the cover photo, the current issue is a 2.75 mb PDF file.
+The Wildlife Rescue South Coast July Newsletter is available by clicking on the above cover photo, the current issue is a 2.92MB PDF file.
 The Newsletter is usually ready to download on the weekend prior to the monthly General Meeting.
 Previous issues can be found in the Newsletter Archives page.

 Please help us help wildlife